 I like to do 1,000 over the last 2 years and across 5 major currency pairs.

-All pairs act and react differently which means you should individually track each one and if you find 4 were profitable and 1 was a loss, then only dig into the data from the 4 profitable ones and look for correlating pairs.
+All pairs act and react differently which means you should track each one individually.
+If you find 4 were profitable and 1 was a loss, then only dig into the data from the 4 profitable ones and look for correlating pairs.

-Do not assume though and do a small number of set-up test checks, this is confirmation bias and is the quickest way to lose thousands in your trading.
+Do not assume though and do a small number of set-up test checks.
+This is confirmation bias and is the quickest way to lose thousands.